The Undergraduate Peer Mentors are here to help answer your questions and help integrate you into the Classics community.

 Get Involved with Classics

 The Stanford Undergraduate Journal of Classical Studies (Aisthesis) is published annually and distributed to over 100 universities.
 Authors must be current undergraduates or graduates who were enrolled in the previous academic year.
-Submissions are open to authors from any university and can be sent to email@example.com.
-A committee of Stanford Classics Majors select the entries and edit the journal.
+Submissions are open to authors from any university and can be sent to firstname.lastname@example.org.
+A committee of Stanford Classics students select the entries and edit the journal.
+To learn more about the upcoming Volume IX (Spring 2021), please contact the Aisthesis Editor-in-Chief Will Shao at email@example.com.

 Research and Activities